 The conservation area used a bottom-ups approach and got the approval of 27 villages living inside the area.
 The goal is not only to secure the Mahakam Pesut (habitat) but also protect other biodiversity, contribute to the fisheries sector, food security and the welfare of the people living in the reserved areas.
 This can be achieved through better fish-resources management and improvement of the water quality by maintaining the natural function of swamps and riparian forest instead of large-scale conversions into palm oil plantations.

-Next, RASI aims to conduct a series of workshops at (sub) district and national level with as outcome the official adoption and enactment of a 5-20 years management plan and to obtain a national protection status under the Ministry of Fisheries.
+In December 2023, a 5-20 years management plan for the protected dolphin area, to which development RASI contributed for a great part, obtained a national protection status under the Ministry of Marine Affairs and Fisheries.
 Second, RASI aims to secure additional important buffer habitat of the PA mostly consisting of (peat) swamps (forest), through districts or a provincial decree, as Essential Ecosystems in Kutai Kartanegara and Kutai Barat districts.

 Besides ongoing awareness raising campaigns and socialization in villages on protected animal species, RASI also conducts socialization and direct release with owners of protected species together with BKSDA.
 Species that were released included protected bird species such as lesser adjutant, grey-headed fish eagle, white-bellied fish eagle.